ring-lang/ring/extensions/README.md

 The folder RingBeep contains a simple example to learn how to create an extension

+The folder RingMouseEvent Another simple example to learn how to create an extension

 The folder RingInternet contains functions that uses the LibCurl library

 The folder RingCurl contains the Ring binding to the LibCurl library